 In Elementary the child continues to use the concrete didactic materials in the areas of Mathematics and Geometry, and is introduced to the Montessori Cosmic Curriculum, which presents the universe to the child in large impressionistic narrative stories with concrete follow-up work and opportunities for individual exploration.
 We are careful to provide the child with direct, experiential, relational, embodied opportunities to meet the world, to recognize wholes and interconnectedness, to slowly create a relationship with the object of study.
 We place the emphasis not only on knowledge, but on the inner life and processes of the learner.

 A school’s objectives for its graduates are reflected in what the school chooses to evaluate and how those evaluations are made.
 At City Country School we seek a holistic view of the child, that includes the virtues and skills we find to be most important to cultivate and develop.
 The CCS evaluation has two parts: a descriptive narrative of the social, emotional and academic progress of the child, and a rubric of virtues/strengths, and skills.
 They are based on careful observations and ongoing assessments of the child and his/her work.

 Ongoing assessments are designed to track the child’s progress in all areas.
 We put great emphasis on assessing each child’s progress in the skill of learning to learn.
 The ability to learn supports the four major life skills: the ability to do, the ability to know, the ability to be in community, and the ability to be in the world.
 At City Country School we teach children how to learn.

 Parents seeking admission for their child are asked to take the following steps:

-Montessori education is different in fundamental ways from the traditional Spanish school system and we must be sure that parents fully understand and support those differences.
+Montessori education is different in fundamental ways from the traditional school system and we must be sure that parents fully understand and support those differences.
 We must determine whether the child will be happy and thrive in the Montessori classroom.
 We must evaluate closely whether the child and the family will be a good fit for the school.